 “Employers often ask employees to manually track miles … we found the number of miles tracked by auto-capture versus manual capture is 20% lower,” Lackey said.
 She added that “people are not necessarily lying or trying to cheat the system,” but often just rounding up to the nearest mile.

 Employees should clearly understand your reimbursement rate and policy, including when expenses will be reimbursed and to whom they should send expense reports.
 Software can automate some of the process, automatically sending mileage reports to supervisors for approval.
-Clearly state the payment method of reimbursement as well – for example, will it be added to an employee's paycheck each cycle?
+Clearly state the payment method of reimbursement as well – for example, will it be added to an employee’s paycheck each cycle?
+Or will it be a separate deposit?

-By using data to determine the optimal rate and leveraging software to track your drivers' activities, you can establish an efficient and appropriate mileage reimbursement policy.
-This will keep you in compliance with legal requirements without hurting your company's bottom line.
+By using data to determine the optimal rate and leveraging software to track your drivers’ activities, you can establish an efficient and appropriate mileage reimbursement policy.
+This will keep you in compliance with legal requirements without hurting your company’s bottom line.
+Find out more labor laws you need to know for your business.